 But what if… what if instead of low budget x mediocre box office you managed low budget x good box office?
-This happens from time to time – Night of the Living Dead for example or Halloween – and when it happens dozens of other indie horror filmmakers leap forward.
-If that goose laid a golden egg one time, why not kill it?
+This happens from time to time – Night of the Living Dead for example or Halloween – and when it happens dozens of other indie horror filmmakers leap forward to put out their own versions of the successful film.
+After all, if that goose laid a golden egg one time, why not kill it?

 The Blair Witch Project is a great example of this trend.
 The conceit was that a group of student filmmakers went to investigate an urban legend, then weird scary stuff happened and they disappeared.
 The film is supposedly edited from the footage that they took.
 It was an innovative way to make a horror movie for nothing, and the publicity campaign which suggested that the footage was real helped make it a huge international box office success.

 Trouble is, in retrospect, it's not very good.
-I mean, Blair Witch has some effective sequences, but mostly it's three people you'd happily cross the street to avoid talking to wandering lost in a forest.
+I mean, Blair Witch has some effective sequences, but mostly it's three people you'd happily cross the street to avoid talking to, but wandering lost in a forest.
 Mainstream cinema release is how it made its money, but it also cripples it as a picture.
-With tighter editing and a forty-five minute run time, it might be awesome, but as it is it comes across bloated and padded.
+With tighter editing and a forty-five minute run time, it might have been awesome, but as it is it comes across bloated and padded.
 And when a film in which little happens seems padded, something has gone wrong.

 But I'm digressing far too much.
-Blair Witch spawned a slew of 'found footage' horror movies, few of which achieved Blair Witch's success.
-The Frankenstein Theory is one of them, and of the ones I've seen, one of the better ones.
+Blair Witch spawned a slew of 'found footage' horror movies, few of which achieved Blair Witch's commercial success.
+The Frankenstein Theory certainly didn't, though it's one of the better ones that I've seen.